michaeljsteel/NumBAT/docs/source/install.rst

 Information for all platforms
 ================================
-While |NUMBAT| is developed on Linux, it can also be built on MacOS X as a native command-line application, and under Windows using a virtual machine running Linux.
+While |NUMBAT| is developed on Linux, it can also be built natively on both MacOS and Windows.
-A native Windows build is currently in development.
+The Linux builds can also be run under virtual machines on MacOS and Windows if desired.

 In all cases, the current source code for |NUMBAT| is hosted `here on Github <https://github.com/michaeljsteel/|NUMBAT|>`_.
 Please always download the latest release from the github page.